-See table below for update as of December 17, 2019.
+See table below for update on all projects as of April 20, 2020.

-Next report out is3/17/2020
+Next report out is July/August.

-D. CalPASS-PLUS follow up for K-12 full participation (Barbara, Bill, 12/17)
+D. CalPASS-PLUS follow up for K-12 full participation

 On June 18, 2019, President's Cabinet agreed that Barbara and Bill will follow up with local K-12 districts to assure that they are fully participating in CalPASS-Plus in a timely fashion.